-For more information or additional copies of this resource, please contact the ADVANCE Program at (734) 647-9359 or advanceprogram@umich.edu, or visit the ADVANCE Program's Web site at http://advance.umich.edu/.
+For more information, please contact the ADVANCE Program at advance-surveys@umich.edu or visit the ADVANCE Program's Web site at http://advance.umich.edu

-1 The regression models used by the UM ADVANCE Program staff for predicting salary include variables such as: number of years at UM, number of years since highest degree at time of hire, years at UM prior to current rank, department, rank, race, and gender.
+1 The regression models used by the U-M ADVANCE Program staff for predicting salary include variables such as: number of years at U-M, number of years since highest degree at time of hire, years at U-M prior to current rank, department, rank, race, and gender.
 Generally, our models have been found to account for 70% or more of the variance in faculty salary, indicating that these models are useful for predicting salary.
 Other performance-related variables that affect faculty salary levels (e.g., publications, grant awards) are often less readily available, and are not typically included in our models.